Vyral/justin-udy/_posts/2019-10-28-a-checklist-for-securing-your-home.md

 {% include pullquote.html %}

 **3\.
-Seal doors and windows.** Make sure critters can’t get inside, when it’s cold, they gravitate toward the heat of your home.
+Seal doors and windows.** Make sure critters can’t get inside.
+When it’s cold, they gravitate toward the heat of your home.
 Also, you don’t want a draft, or you’ll spend more money trying to heat your home.
 You can weatherstrip or caulk the doors and windows.&nbsp;

 **4\.
-Winterize your pipes, hoses, and spigots.** Plumbing freezes, but you can winterize your home at any time, it’s never too late.
+Winterize your pipes, hoses, and spigots.** Plumbing freezes, but you can winterize your home at any time— it’s never too late.
 Remove the outdoor hoses from the spigots, otherwise, your pipes will freeze.&nbsp;

 **5\.
 Seal off your chimney and attic.** You can easily buy grates at hardware stores to make sure mice and squirrels can’t get in.
 One of our neighbors even had a raccoon enter their house\!
 These small things will save you in the long run.
 Taking care of these will eliminate future issues.&nbsp;